James Scobie

 Miners felt that justice had not been served and made a plan.
 The diggers had a meeting that grew out of control and ended with a riot outside Bentley's Hotel.
 This resulted in it burning to the ground on 17 October because of the miners' anger.
 Three men were arrested, and extra troops were sent from Melbourne.

 These actions caused more frequent license inspections, and with rumours of the death of a drummer boy, soldiers were pelted with rocks and more arrests were made.

 A petition was sent to His Excellency Sir Charles Hotham, Lieutenant-Governor of the Colony of Victoria regarding the investigation of the death of James Scobie.

 New evidence came to light and a trial was held in Melbourne's Supreme Court commencing 18 November: Queen v.
 James Francis Bentley, Catherine Bentley, William Henry Hance and Thomas Farrell in the murder of James Scobie.
 Judge Redmond Barry presided over the case.
 James Bentley, William Hance and Thomas Farrell were all found guilty of manslaughter and were each sentenced on 20 November to three years hard labour on the roads; Catherine Bentley was found not guilty.

 On the afternoon of 20 November, Judge Barry presided over the trial of the Bentley's Hotel rioters.
 Thomas Fletcher, Andrew McIntyre, and Henry Westerly were respectively sentenced to three, four, and six months imprisonment.

 Scobie's death and the acquittal of the hotel keeper at the inquest were part of the catalyst of the events leading to the Eureka Rebellion.

 Scobie is buried in the Ballarat Old Cemetery.
 His grave is marked by a broken column, a symbol of a life cut short.

+He was a character in the 1949 film Eureka Stockade.